How to Hide from Debt Collectors

 Have you ever tried to hide from debt collectors?
 If you’re like most people, you would much rather spend the rest of your life hiding from debt rather than facing it.
 If you are looking for some quick ways to avoid thinking about your debt, look no further!
-So without further ado, here are the best ways I can think of to hide from debt collectors:
+So without further ado, here are the best ways to hide from debt collectors:

-• Talk to a credit counselor.
+- Talk to a credit counselor.
 A licensed, non-profit credit counselor will be able to give you advice and an action plan based on your financial situation.
-It’s likely that there are several choices available to you for getting out of debt.

 Once you have a solid plan in place and the support of people who can truly help you become debt free, that temptation to hide from debt collectors will go away with time.
 It’s far less stressful to actually make a problem go away than it is to hide from it!